co-analysis/govukhugo-r/README.md

 `govuk-hugo` is a theme that brings the GOV.UK design system to the Hugo static site builder.
 Hugo is used by blogdown, however `govuk-hugo` is not compatible with blogdown's processes for rendering Rmd files, hence the functions within the {govukhugo} package.

-Documentation is provided in the cross-package [`govuk-hugo-demo`](https://co-analysis.github.io/govuk-hugo-demo/) site.
+Online documentation is provided in the cross-package [`govuk-hugo-demo`](https://co-analysis.github.io/govuk-hugo-demo/) site.

 ## Installation